 When you think of dentures, do you imagine the dentures your grandparents used to wear, complete with blocky, artificial-looking teeth?
 Those dentures are a thing of the past.
 Today’s dentures look incredibly natural – even from up close.
 The colors used to create the gums and teeth of your dentures come in a range of shades to help us select dentures that are completely customized to look right for you.
 The teeth are placed individually to look very realistic.

-If your teeth are missing or seriously damaged because of trauma or decay, dentures can give you back your confidence and your life.
+If you have missing or seriously damaged teeth because of trauma or decay, dentures can give you back your confidence and your life.
 When you are missing teeth, a lot of things can change.
 You may find yourself missing out on social situations, especially when they involve food.
-Your speech will sound different, and you probably look a lot older than you actually are.
+Your speech will sound different, and you probably look a lot older than you are.

 There are many different types of dentures available to fit your need, full dentures, partial dentures, immediate dentures and implant supported dentures.
 Please schedule an appointment today so we may evaluate your needs.